rogerkeays/fluent/README.md

 ## IDE Support

 There is currently no IDE support for *Fluent*.
 Contributions are welcome.
-If you cannot contribute code, please consider [supporting us on Patreon](https://patreon.com/Jamaica440).
+If you cannot contribute code, please consider [funding this feature on Patreon](https://patreon.com/Jamaica440).

 ## Known Issues